stackblitz/docs/docs/enterprise/sso.md

 - StackBlitz offers "Just-in-time" provisioning.
 If a user logs into StackBlitz for the first time using SSO, an account will automatically be created as long as that email address does not already exist in StackBlitz.
 - Please ensure that the email addresses in the IdP are what your users will be using to log into StackBlitz.
+- Admin accounts should not be made with an individual work email that will be used to create a separate user account later.
+Should this happen, we recommend the following steps:
+  - Log in as admin
+  - Navigate to https://editor.stackblitz.netflix.net/users/edit to change your email address to a different one.
+It will show the same screen as the changing email/password when first logging in as an admin, but you only need to change your email.

 ### Troubleshooting